marccane/TileSAT/README.md

 ## Building

 To build you'll need a `C++17` compiler, `make` and the `gzip` library, all of which are readily available for most distros.
+You need the minisat solver installed.
 Optionally to draw the solutions as SVG images you'll need `Python3`, the library `tkinter` and a graphic enviroment.

 `tkinter` and `canvasvg` are only required if you want to draw the solutions.
 `pip3` is the easiest way to install `canvasvg`.